nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 Jon: You can.
 There are actually crates to do this.
 And there's even a crate for invoking cargo from inside of tests.
-There some reasons why you don't really want to do this--
+There some reasons why you don't really want to do this—

 Ben: I can imagine.

 Jon: Because, yeah, like, for example, what do you do with the output, right?
 In some sense, you don't want to run the entire cargo pipeline inside of your test.
-Instead of-- because you can't then, like, run tests in parallel, for example.
+Instead of— because you can't then, like, run tests in parallel, for example.
 It would be really nice if instead, cargo just built your binary and then told you where it was.
 And then you just invoke that binary instead.
 And that's what this lets you do.